chakri1184/amfoss-tasks/task-01/README.md

 This task emphasizes the importance of touch typing for programmers, highlighting how it can improve both speed and long-term physical well-being.
-Here's a summary of what you need to do:

 This approach not only aims to enhance your typing speed but also encourages the development of proper typing habits, which can prevent long-term physical issues like neck pain..